yt-project/yt/doc/source/developing/releasing.rst

 Then, every PR that was triaged into the milestone will be replicated as a backport PR by the bot when it's merged into main.
 Some backports are non-trivial and require human attention; if conflicts occur, the bot will provide detailed instructions to perfom the task manually.
+If you forget to assign a the branch label before merging a PR, you can tag the bot in a comment on the merged PR to have it create a new backport PR for the already merged PR (see `here <https://github.com/scientific-python/MeeseeksDev>`_ for a list of commands understood by the Meeseeks bot).

 In short, a manual backport consist of 4 steps